Cooling replacement field guide

 What to expect

-What to expect from the timing conversation
+What to expect from the estimate timeline

 Replacement choices tend to be better when you are not making them under peak-heat pressure.
 Waiting for a full failure can shrink your options and make scheduling more stressful.

-The estimate is the bridge
+The estimate is where the details get matched to the house

 The estimate visit is where comfort goals, equipment fit, timing, and next steps get clarified.
 You are not expected to arrive with every answer already decided.